Find out how many books you can borrow, for how long and how to place holds on items already on loan.

 Some items (e.g. School Experience Centre material) have different loan lengths so check when an item is due back when you take it out.
 You can check what you have out by looking at My Account.

-Short loan and High Demand items have much shorter loan lengths (1 day and 4 hours) and have higher fines.
+Short loan items have much shorter loan lengths (1 day) and have higher fines.

 - Undergraduates can borrow 20 books plus 5 short loan items at a time

-- Final year undergraduates can borrow 30 books plus 5 loans at a time
+- Undergraduates doing dissertations can borrow 30 books plus 5 short loan items at a time

 - Undergraduate students with concessionary status can borrow 30 books plus 5 short loan items at a time.